 How to Stop Biting

 That one thing you always need to do when you’re trying to house train your dog is to try your best to understand him at all times.
-You need to remember that being a well behaved and house trained dog doesn’t happen overnight.
-You need to be patient with the process and very understanding with your dog’s mistakes.
+You need to remember that being a well-behaved and house-trained dog doesn’t happen overnight.
+You need to be patient with the process and very understanding of your dog’s mistakes.

 Do not ever let your dog continue doing wrong things just because they look cute or that they will eventually grow out of it.
 One good example for this is when your dog chews on your shoes.
 It’s better to start them young and tell them that it’s not the right thing to do.
 If you let this behavior continue, trust me, your dog will never stop chewing your shoe even when he grows up.